 “Our Navy strength is quite unusual because all the botanicals are locally sourced - Juniper, eucalyptus leaves, pink peppercorns and cinnamon, lemon and aniseed myrtles.
 The peppercorns we pick locally whenever they’re ripe and the gum leaves come from the tree right outside The StillHouse.”

-Spring is the perfect time to visit The StillHouse - while the weather is mild, the bush is in flower and you can purchase a bottle of Cherry Gin to team with Dal Zotto Wines Prosecco and make Simon’s favourite Spring drink - a delicious ‘ginsecco.’
+Summer is a great time to visit The StillHouse - the bush is in full flower and you can purchase a bottle of Cherry Gin to team with Dal Zotto Wines Prosecco and make Simon’s favourite Summer drink - a delicious ‘ginsecco.’

-“We just released our new cherry gin and it’s great going into Spring with Prosecco,” Simon said.
+“Our new cherry gin is great going into Summer with Prosecco,” Simon said.

 “A shot of gin, a few frozen berries and top up the glass with Prosecco.
 It’s a very good way to lose a Sunday afternoon!”